Sabin, MN Demographics

 A map of Sabin's Population by Race

-Of the 913 places in Minnesota, Sabin is the 453rd most populous.
+Sabin is ranked the 422nd most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sabin was ranked the 453rd most populous place in the 2020 Census.

 Sabin's White Population